VdszHun/VdszHun/README.md

 **My future goals and accomplishments:**
 - [x] Basic level English Graduation (July 5, 2022 with 90% score ^^)
 - [x] Office Software and Linux secondary profession qualification (February 15, 2023, passed, no details for now)
-- [ ] Graduation of basic subjects (This includes Math, World History, Literature, Hungarian and English on Advanced level) (May-June 2023)
+- [x] Graduation of basic subjects (This includes Math, World History, Literature, Hungarian and English on Advanced level) (May-June 2023)
-- [ ] Graduation of my profession (This includes IT, Networking, HTML, CSS, C# (Windows Form and Console Apps), JavaScript and MySQL) (May-June 2023)
+- [x] Graduation of my profession (This includes IT, Networking, HTML, CSS, C# (Windows Form and Console Apps), JavaScript and MySQL) (May-June 2023)
-- [ ] B2 First (State Accredited Language Examination Certificate, the basic level) (May-June 2023)
+- [x] B2 First (State Accredited Language Examination Certificate, the basic level) (May-June 2023)
 - [ ] C2 Proficiency (State Accredited Language Examination Certificate, the master level) (Not yet planned)
 - [ ] Dual Partnership with a company starting somewhere late 2023 or early 2024

-Last updated on: *06.18.2023*
+Last updated on: *06.30.2023*
 Using **US** format.